 Adjust the focus

-This product has three focus modes:
+This product can have four focus modes:

 Auto: The camera automatically adjusts focus based on the entire image.